Health Care Ethics, Ph.D.

 • Students are encouraged to concentrate elective courses in a primary methodological or content area, versus a broad sampling of courses.
 Common choices are 6xxx-level courses in theology and philosophy.

-• Concentration in Research Ethics: Electives will be focused on topics related to research ethics and dissertation will be written on a research ethics topic.
-One elective will be in research methodology; one elective will be an Advanced Research Ethics Practicum; one elective will be a non-HCE elective related to research ethics and the elective in the final semester will be a directed reading on Research Ethics, preparing the student’s dissertation prospectus.
+• Concentration in Research Ethics: Electives focus on topics related to research ethics, and the dissertation will be written on a research ethics topic.
+One elective will be in research methodology; one elective will be an Advanced Research Ethics Practicum; one elective will be a non-HCE elective related to research ethics and the elective in the final semester will be a directed reading on research ethics, preparing the student’s dissertation prospectus.

-• Concentration in Catholic Tradition: Electives will be focused on topics related to Catholic health care ethics and dissertation will be written on a Catholic health care topic.
+• Concentration in Catholic Tradition: Electives focus on topics related to Catholic health care ethics, and the dissertation will be written on a Catholic health care topic.
 One elective will be HCE 6310 Health Care Ethics: Catholic Tradition (3 cr); one elective will be an elective related to health care and the catholic tradition, usually in theology; the elective in the final semester will be a directed reading on Catholic health care ethics, preparing the student’s dissertation prospectus.

-• Concentration in Clinical Ethics: Electives will be focused on topics related to clinical ethics and dissertation will be written on a clinical ethics topic.
+• Concentration in Clinical Ethics: Electives focus on topics related to clinical ethics, and the dissertation will be written on a clinical ethics topic.
 One elective will be HCE 6540 Advanced Clinical Ethics Practicum (3 cr); one elective will be a non-HCE elective related to clinical ethics and the elective in the final semester will be a directed reading on clinical ethics, preparing the student’s dissertation prospectus.

-• Concentration in Empirical Research Methods in Ethics: Electives will be focused on topics related to empirical research methods and dissertation will be written using an empirical research method.
+• Concentration in Empirical Research Methods in Ethics: Electives focus on topics related to empirical research methods, and the dissertation will be written using an empirical research method.
 Two (preferably three) electives will be graduate-level methods courses taught outside HCE and the elective in the final semester will be HCE 6520 Quantitative Research in Descriptive Ethics (3 cr), preparing the student’s dissertation prospectus.

 For additional information about our program, please contact: